MateuszKarolChrusciel/ubuntu-server-zfs/README.md

 It will be a stock Ubuntu server install, except:

-* There will be a bridge on the ethernet port so that virtual systems can participate in the LAN (look for `br0` in the script).
-* The `finish-install.sh` script will install a few extra things (such as Docker, LXD, KVM, QEMU).
+* The `finish-install.sh` script can be modified to install a few extra things (such as Docker, LXD, KVM, QEMU) - letfover from original script.
 * When the installation completes, it will create a zfs snapshot `rpool/ROOT/ubuntu_xxxxxx@fresh-install` to save the initial state of the root filesystem.

 See the [OpenZFS documentation](https://github.com/openzfs/openzfs-docs/blob/master/docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.rst) for more info.